Welcome to FISD School Nutrition

 School Nutrition Services recognizes the strong relationship between nutrition and learning.
 To support this relationship, School Nutrition Services seeks to provide nutritious meals that are made from quality products and are acceptable to students.

 The cafeteria offers a prepayment plan in all schools.
-Meals and a la carte items may be purchased with this plan.
+Although meals are free this year, a la carte items may be purchased with this plan.
 Any amount may be deposited into the student's account and the balance is reduced each time an item is purchased.
 Payments can be made by cash or check at the school cafeteria or by credit/debit card online at MySchoolBucks.com.
 A small convenience fee is charged for credit/debit card transactions.

 You can check your student's account balance or set up low balance alerts at MySchoolBucks.com.
 There is no charge for this service.